jazelly/jazelly/README.md

 ### 👋 Hi there

 I am Jason, a full-stack software engineer.
-I love digging into fun projects and grasp the great ideas behind it.
+I love digging into fun projects and grasp the great ideas behind.

 ### 📈 My Activity Graph: